abailly/jacobs-ladder/slides.md

 - WTF with Category Theory?:
    - Social varnish that allows you to shine in society
    - FP appears to be more and more relevant for day-to-day computing: Understand the jargon used within (some circles of) FP community
-   - Could it be useful for *designing* programs, even outside FP?
+   - Could it be useful for *designing* programs, even outside FP

 # Category Theory Crash course